danfmaia/sdlc-sdd-agency/README.md

-# SDLC Agency with Test-Driven Development
+# Software Development Life Cycle Agency with Test-Driven Development – Shorthand: SDLC/TDD Agency

-A sophisticated AutoGen-based agency that implements a complete Software Development Life Cycle (SDLC) workflow with Test-Driven Development (TDD) principles.
-This agency orchestrates multiple AI agents to collaborate on software development projects, from requirements gathering to deployment.
+An experimental AutoGen-based project exploring how multiple AI agents could potentially collaborate in a software development workflow.
+This prototype implements a Test-Driven Development (TDD) approach through agent orchestration.

 ## Overview

-The SDLC Agency provides an automated, self-improving approach to software development by coordinating specialized AI agents, each with distinct roles and responsibilities.
-The workflow follows TDD principles, ensuring high-quality, well-tested code through continuous collaboration between agents.
+The SDLC/TDD Agency investigates the possibilities of automating software development workflows using specialized AI agents.
+By implementing a basic Software Development Life Cycle (SDLC) with Test-Driven Development (TDD) principles, we explore how different agents might collaborate, learn, and potentially improve the development process.

 ## Architecture